-The best orca whale watching is off San Juan Island, near Seattle.
-The San Juan Islands are considered the "jewels" of the Pacific Northwest, located in the Puget Sound.
+The best orca whale watching is from Friday Harbor, San Juan Island, just an easy day trip adventure from downtown Seattle.
+The San Juan Islands are considered the "jewel" of the Pacific Northwest, located in the Puget Sound.